Edward Street, Brisbane: History of Edward Street shopping

 Edward Street is home to Brisbane's luxury fashion and jewellery brands, with many shopping centres having high-end precincts that front onto Edward St, as well as stand-alone stores.
 QueensPlaza's Edward Street frontage has the likes of Louis Vuitton, Chanel, Salvatore Ferragamo, Tiffany & Co., Paspaley and Burberry.
 MacArthur Central has Ralph Lauren, Oroton, Rhodes & Beckett and Tag Heuer.
 Other brands have boutiques located further down towards the Botanic Gardens.

 In April 2011, it was announced that the former Dymocks store in the heritage listed MacArthur Chambers would be redeveloped into an Apple Store.
 The proposal was approved by the Brisbane City Council in May 2011, with the store opening in January 2014.

 The stretch between Queen Street and Elizabeth Street holds other well known luxury brands, with super-luxury Australian jeweller Canturi having his only Brisbane salon in the Tattersalls Arcade, opposite French leather making Longchamp.
 Also in this stretch are Gucci and Australian luxury handbag maker Oroton, which re-opened their flagship Brisbane store in late 2012.

 The corner of Edward Street and Elizabeth Street is particularly prestigious.
 Hermes operate a two-storey flagship on the corner of Edward St and Elizabeth St, diagonally opposite Omega, will open a flagship in late 2018 at this intersection.
 Tag Heuer also operate a store on that corner, while Cartier operate its largest Australian store on the remaining corner spot, taking two levels of a heritage building.
+171 Edward Street, a proposed skyscraper, was originally planned to be built at this corner and would’ve been one of Brisbane’s tallest buildings if built.

 In late July 2012 Mont Blanc opened their new boutique next to Hermes, after closing their Queens Plaza store.
 In December 2012, Singapore-based luxury timepiece retailer The Hour Glass opened their fourth Australian store on Edward Street, next to Mont Blanc.
 In April 2013 Ermenegildo Zegna opened a two-storey boutique on the street.
 Other stores in the vicinity include Italian menswear specialist Canali, Brisbane-based menswear department store Mitchell Ogilvie, and Australian menswear specialist The Cloakroom.